 LIBOR is in the process of being wound down.

 Under the BMR, use of an “Article 23A benchmark” by UK-supervised entities in regulated financial contracts, instruments and investment fund performance measurement is prohibited unless the start date of such prohibition is delayed by the FCA or the FCA permits some or all legacy use.
-This includes any “synthetic” GBP or “synthetic” USD LIBOR setting.
-This prohibition will take effect from 1 July 2023 in relation to the “synthetic” USD LIBOR settings and will override the aforementioned exceptions to the prohibition on the new use of USD LIBOR that was imposed by the FCA from 1 January 2022.
+This prohibition applies to any “synthetic” GBP or “synthetic” USD LIBOR setting.
+This prohibition took effect from 1 July 2023 in relation to the “synthetic” USD LIBOR settings and overrides the exceptions to the prohibition on the new use of USD LIBOR that was imposed by the FCA from 1 January 20224.

-The FCA permits all legacy use of “synthetic” 3-Months GBP LIBOR by UK-supervised entities other than in “Cleared Derivatives” (whether directly or indirectly cleared) (as defined in the FCA’s BMR Article 23C notice), and has decided to permit all legacy use of “synthetic” 1-, 3- and 6-Months USD LIBOR in the same circumstances.
+The FCA permits all legacy use of “synthetic” 1-, 3- and 6-Months USD LIBOR and “synthetic” 3-Months GBP LIBOR by UK-supervised entities other than in “Cleared Derivatives” (whether directly or indirectly cleared) (as set out in the FCA’s BMR Article 23C notices).

 The use of LIBOR in jurisdictions outside the United Kingdom and by entities subject to the oversight of other regulatory authorities may be restricted or prohibited by law in those jurisdictions and by the requirements of such regulatory authorities.